MathyouMB/Shoptography/README.md

 rspec
 ```

-to run the test suite.
+to run all provided tests.